flightphp/docs/content/en/awesome-plugins/runway.md

 ## Customizing Runway

 If you are either creating a package for Flight, or want to add your own custom commands into your project, you can do so by creating a `src/commands/`, `flight/commands/`, `app/commands/`, or `commands/` directory for your project/package.
+If you need further customization, see the section below on Configuration.

 To create a command, you simple extend the `AbstractBaseCommand` class, and implement at a minimum a `__construct` method and an `execute` method.